 Out of a grand total of 332 species found on the 8th/9th of June, we had 20 new records for the Garden.
 But which one is the 1000th?
 Keep reading and you’ll find out!

-Having felt like the 24 hour day was surely over by now, we got ready to open the gates for our main event.
+Having felt like the 24-hour day was surely over by now, we got ready to open the gates for our main event.

-We welcomed hundreds of visitors to come and celebrate wildlife with us and other like minded organisations.
-Some of the days highlights included pond-dipping, bug hunting, meeting the morning moths, various talks, building bug hotels, small mammal trapping (a wood mouse!) and the launch of our new trail that compliments The Lost Words Exhibition at Inverleith House.
+We welcomed hundreds of visitors to come and celebrate wildlife with us and other like-minded organisations.
+Some of the day’s highlights included pond-dipping, bug hunting, meeting the morning moths, various talks, building bug hotels, small mammal trapping (a wood mouse!) and the launch of our new trail that compliments The Lost Words Exhibition at Inverleith House.

-A massive thank you to Butterfly Conservation, Twic, Lothian Bat Group, Edinburgh Natural History Society, Wester Hailes Wildlife, British Arachnological Society, Scottish Bee Keepers Association, Compassion Edinburgh, Edinburgh Living Landscape, RSPB, and Sequent Photography with the Edinburgh Photography Group for making the day informative, friendly and fun!
+A massive thank you to Butterfly Conservation, TWIC, Lothian Bat Group, Edinburgh Natural History Society, Wester Hailes Wildlife, British Arachnological Society, Scottish Beekeepers Association, Compassion Edinburgh, Edinburgh Living Landscape, RSPB, and Sequent Photography with the Edinburgh Photography Group for making the day informative, friendly and fun!

 And now back to the important announcement…

-This beautiful moth, Sideridis rivularis, is named the campion after its larvals foodplant.
+This beautiful moth, Sideridis rivularis, is named the campion after its larval foodplant.
 The caterpillar feeds within the seed capsules of various campion (Silene) and catchfly (Lychnis).
 A big thank you goes to Katty Baird for moth trapping at the event and for finding such a lovely species to add to our lists.

-The biodiversity recording in the RBGE is incredibly important and it is all thanks to Dr Robert Mills.
+The biodiversity recording in the RBGE is incredibly important and it is all thanks to Dr Robert Mill.
 I would like to take this opportunity to thank him for his tremendous contribution to conservation within the Garden and for personally mentoring and supporting my own recording development.
-He has recently retired and I am very happy to know that he will be staying at the RBGE as a research associate so I can continue to learn from him!
+He has recently retired, and I am very happy to know that he will be staying at the RBGE as a research associate so I can continue to learn from him!